-Your vehicle is fitted with twoi Remis roof lights, one in the lounge area and one in the bedroom, and a Seitz Skyview is fitted above the cab.
+Your vehicle is fitted with a large Remis roof light above the lounge area, and a Seitz Skyview is fitted above the cab.
 The window in the roof mounted air conditioning unit provides extra light in the kitchen area.

 When the vehicle is being driven the roof ventilators should be fully closed.
 Wind noise may be reduced by closing the night blind.